vivekraj21/Blog-App/README.md

 # Motto
-- It is a SpringBoot application which allows user to post blog, view blog etc.
+- It is a SpringBoot application which provide REST APIs to user for posting blog, view blog etc.

 # Features :